DeepGenX/CodeGenX/README.md

 ### Disclaimer: This project is still being developed and there is no ready-to-use application yet.

+## What is CodeGenX?
 CodeGenX will be a code-completion tool with focus on Python and Javascript.
-Besides being a non-commercial version of Github Copilot, it will also be available to plenty of different IDEs.
+Besides being a non-commercial version of Github Copilot, it will also be available for plenty of different IDEs.

 ## Current Progress: